alexcu2718/fdf/README.md

 ## Extra bits

 -cstr! :a macro  use a byte slice as a pointer (automatically initialise memory(no heap use), then add a **null terminator** for FFI use)
+(NOTE: THIS MAY CHANGE DUE TO IMPLICATIONS OF LLVM)

 -find_char_in_word: Find the first occurrence of a byte in a 64-bit word (Using SWAR(SIMD within a register)), a const fn